egovernment/egovernment.github.io/_how-to/es/part-a/151-configure-new-cost.markdown

 ---
 layout: recipe
-permalink: /how-to/configure-new-cost/
+permalink: /como/configurar-un-costo-nuevo/
-title: 'Configure new cost'
+title: 'Configurar un costo nuevo'
 category: '1.
 Part A'
-sub-category: 'Costs'
+sub-category: 'Costos'
 rate: '2'
 number: '151'
 introduction-text: 'Cost name is used for both Part A and Part B as well as print views.
 Changing it will affect all of those places.'